-The total length of the subproject road is 11.712 km.
-The subproject road alignment passes more or less through built-up areas of small and medium enterprises, markets or bazars, open fields, sporadically scattered human settlements and various ponds, ditches and low-lying areas on both sides; and traverse along and/or cross some canals.
-This subproject road is expected to establish more efficient connectivity within the Dhaka region.
+The total length of the 3 (three) subproject roads is 21.005 km.
+The subproject road alignments pass more or less through built-up areas of small and medium enterprises, markets or bazars, open fields, sporadically scattered human settlements and various ponds, ditches and low-lying areas on both sides; and traverse along and/or cross some canals.
+These subproject roads are expected to establish more efficient connectivity within the Dhaka region.

-The subproject road alignment is not within or located near any ecologically critical areas, and further development interventions to this road will not have any significant impact on the physical, biological and social environment.
+The subproject road alignments are not within or located near any ecologically critical areas, and further development interventions to these roads will not have any significant impact on the physical, biological and social environment.
 This IEE has been conducted to evaluate any potential environmental impacts of the subproject and propose measures to mitigate these impacts, including monitoring.